neontribe/www/CONTRIBUTING.md

    _n.b._ Pull requests are the pull requester's responsibility, when it receives the request number
 1. Await code review, see [Review proces](#review-process)

-Please make sure that you keep you activity up-to-date:
+Please make sure that you keep your activity up-to-date:

 - only assign one ticket at a time to yourself
 - name a branch based upon the ticket